CutAndDry/VatIT_Technical_Assessment2/OUTPUT_FORMAT.md

 # Detailed Response Output Format

+Last updated: 2025-12-12

+Changelog:
+- 2025-12-12: Clarified output fields and added notes about per-gate timing and workerStats returned by the benchmark API.

 This document shows the detailed output format for the orchestrator system, demonstrating how gates passed/failed, per-item fee breakdown, total fees calculated, and audit trail of decisions made.

 ## Success Scenario - All Gates Pass